-Chicago O’Hare International Airport launched the multibillion dollar O’Hare Modernization Program (OMP) to reconfigure the airport’s intersecting runways into a more modern, parallel layout with the goal of substantially increasing capacity and reducing delays.
+Chicago O’Hare International Airport launched the multibillion-dollar O’Hare Modernization Program (OMP) to reconfigure the airport’s intersecting runways into a more modern, parallel layout with the goal of substantially increasing capacity and reducing chronic delays.

-RS&H has been involved in projects associated with the OMP and the ongoing Capital Improvement Program (CIP) beginning with the development of a south airfield logistics plan to facilitate runway and taxiway construction, as well as earthwork storage for the new Runway 10C-28C.
-This involvement led to our design for the development of the site for the proposed south air traffic control tower to support the new Runway 10R-28L, as well as design services for a new remote transmitter/receiver to facilitate the commissioning of Runway 10R-28L.
+RS&H was involved in the design of several projects associated with the OMP including development of a south airfield logistics plan to facilitate new Runway 10C-28C and taxiway construction, site design for the new south air traffic control tower (ATCT), and design services for a new remote transmitter/receiver (RTR) facility to support the reconfigured south airfield.